St. Francis Man Charged with Assaulting a Federal Officer

-United States Attorney Brendan V. Johnson announced that a St. Francis, South Dakota, man has been indicted by a federal grand jury for Assaulting, Resisting, Opposing, and Impeding a Federal Officer.
+United States Attorney Ron Parsons announced that a St. Francis, South Dakota, man has been indicted by a federal grand jury for Assaulting, Resisting, and Impeding a Federal Officer.

-Cyrus Black Spotted Horse, age 32, was indicted on November 14, 2013.
-He appeared before U.S. Magistrate Judge Mark A. Moreno on November 19, 2013, and pled not guilty to the Indictment.
+Charles Cordier, III, age 21, was indicted on January 14, 2020.
+He appeared before U.S. Magistrate Judge Mark A. Moreno on August 19, 2020, and pled not guilty to the Indictment.

-The investigation is being conducted by the Federal Bureau of Investigation.
-Assistant U.S. Attorney Tim Maher is prosecuting the case.
+The investigation is being conducted by the Rosebud Sioux Tribe Law Enforcement Services.
+Assistant U.S. Attorney Kirk Albertson is prosecuting the case.